 The Laboratory is located on the 1000 level of the West Patient Building on the Sanford USD Medical Center campus.
-It covers an area of approximately 17,200 square feet, and includes both clinical and anatomic laboratory departments, processing rooms for the Blood Bank, and a large classroom which is utilized for didactic instruction.
+It covers an area of approximately 17,200 square feet, and includes both clinical and anatomic laboratory departments, processing rooms for the Blood Bank, and a classroom which is utilized for didactic instruction.
 Pathology services are provided by the Sanford Pathology Department and the Sanford School of Medicine Pathology Residency Program, located adjacent to the laboratory.

-The Laboratory is equipped with state-of-the-art instrumentation, which allows our laboratory personnel to perform a wide variety of tests accurately, precisely, and on a timely basis.
-Areas of testing include chemistry, hematology, coagulation, flow cytometry, urinalysis, immunology, immunohematology, microbiology and histology.
+The Laboratory is equipped with state-of-the-art instrumentation, which allows our laboratory personnel to perform a wide variety of high-complexity tests accurately, precisely, and on a timely basis.
+Areas of testing include chemistry, hematology, coagulation, flow cytometry, urinalysis, immunology, immunohematology, and histology.
+High -complexity microbiology testing is performed off campus at a separate Sanford infectious diseases laboratory located within Sioux Falls.